The bomber will always get through: Theoretical basis

-Many theorists imagined that a future war would be won entirely by the destruction of the enemy's military and industrial capability from the air.
+Some theorists imagined that a future war would be won entirely by the destruction of the enemy's military and industrial capability from the air.
 The Italian general Giulio Douhet, author of The Command of the Air, was a seminal theorist of that school of thought.
-Before World War I, H. G. Wells's novel The War in the Air concluded that aerial warfare could never be "won" in such a manner as bombing, but in 1936, he depicted a war starting suddenly with devastating air attacks on "Everytown" in the film Things to Come.
+In contrast, H. G. Wells, in The War in the Air (1908), had predicted that aerial warfare would destroy cities, fleets, and armies, but such would not bring military victory, only the collapse of human civilization.
 Likewise, Olaf Stapledon, in his 1930 novel Last and First Men, depicts a very brief but devastating war in which fleets of bombers deliver huge payloads of poison gas to the cities of Europe, leaving most of the continent uninhabited.
-As late as 1939, Nevil Shute portrayed a war opening with a sudden air attack by bombers in his novel What Happened to the Corbetts.

-At the time, bombers had a slight performance advantage over fighters by having multiple engines and streamlined but heavy cantilever wing designs and so a successful interception would require careful planning to bring interceptor aircraft into a suitable defensive position in front of the bombers.
+In the 1930s, bombers had a slight performance advantage over fighters by having multiple engines and streamlined but heavy cantilever wing designs and so a successful interception would require careful planning to bring interceptor aircraft into a suitable defensive position in front of the bombers.
 Before World War II and the invention of radar, detection systems were visual or auditory, which gave only a few minutes' warning.
 Against World War I designs, those systems were marginally useful, but against 1930s aircraft flying at twice their speed or more, they did not provide enough time to arrange interception missions.
 The balance of force meant that bombs would be falling before the fighters were in position and there was little that could be done about it.
 For Britain, the answer was to concentrate on bomber production, primarily as a deterrent force.

-Before war began in 1939, such theories resulted in predictions of hundreds of thousands of casualties from bombing.
-That year, military expert Basil Liddell Hart speculated, for example, 250,000 deaths and injuries could occur across Britain in the first week.
+Consequently, many in the 1930s envisaged hundreds of thousands of civilian casualties from bombing.
+In the 1936 film Things to Come, Wells scripted a war starting suddenly with devastating air attacks on "Everytown."
+Nevil Shute’s novel What Happened to the Corbetts, published in early 1939, posited a surprise attack on British cities, and described the experiences of a family during the bombing campaign that followed.
+That same year, military expert Basil Liddell Hart speculated that 250,000 deaths and injuries could occur across Britain in the first week.
 Harold Macmillan wrote in 1956 that he and others around him "thought of air warfare in 1938 rather as people think of nuclear war today".

 The most influential among the few who disagreed with such views was Hugh Dowding, who led RAF Fighter Command during the Battle of Britain.
 Others included American Major Claire Chennault, who argued against the so-called "Bomber Mafia" at the Air Corps Tactical School, and Lieutenant Benjamin S. Kelsey, Fighter Projects Officer for the United States Army Air Corps, responsible for specifying American fighters that were capable of downing bombers.